WesDeng/ValueCards/index.md

 - **Persona Cards**.
 Inspired by [Envisioning Cards](https://www.envisioningcards.com/)
 - **Checklist Cards**.
 Inspired by and adopted from [Co-Designing Checklists to Understand Organizational Challenges and Opportunities around Fairness in AI](https://www.microsoft.com/en-us/research/publication/co-designing-checklists-to-understand-organizational-challenges-and-opportunities-around-fairness-in-ai/)

 In our [paper](https://arxiv.org/abs/2010.11411) accepted by FAccT 2021, we present an early use of our approach in the [Human-AI Interaction](https://haiicmu.github.io/) course at Carnegie Mellon University, Fall 2020.
-Drawing insights from a one-hour, in-class (virtual) activity participated by 56 college students, we report empirical data for the initial effectiveness of our approach.
+Drawing insights from a one-hour, in-class <font color=red>virtual</font> activity participated by 56 college students, we report empirical data for the initial effectiveness of our approach.

 Our results suggest that the use of **Value Cards** can: